rethinkdb/rethinkdb-rs/0-about-rethinkdb/technical-comparison-tables.md

 - support for nearby replication
 - tagging (version 2.0+)

-RethinkDB supports grouping servers into datacenters with per datacenter replication and write acknowledgement settings through either the admin web UI or CLI.
+RethinkDB supports grouping servers together in any configuration via "server tags" with per group replication and write acknowledgement settings.
 RethinkDB immediate consistency based reads and writes do not require a special protocol for multi DC replication.

 ## Map-reduce ##